microsoft/vscode-docs/blogs/2018/04/25/bing-settings-search.md

 **4. Feedback/Ranking Pipeline**

 We created a feedback mechanism that lets us learn and improve from user feedback.
-It allows us to manually specify new Alternative Word pairs, or to boost expected results for certain queries.
-The feedback is uploaded to the service and reflected in search results almost immediately.
+It allows us to manually specify new word pairs or to boost expected results for certain queries.
+The feedback is uploaded to the service and is reflected by the search results almost immediately.

 **Gating Module**